Open Laboratory Docs

 Sharing Apps

-Published app tokens are meant for narrow external sharing.
-They exist so you can expose one app without exposing the whole workstation.
-For any served app or API, a token can be generated that can be used externally to access that specific service.
+Uplink published-app tokens are meant for narrow external sharing.
+They let you expose one app without exposing the whole workstation.
+A token can be scoped to the specific routes that its holder should reach.
+Tailscale deployments use tailnet ACLs instead.

 Desktop And Tool Access

 The Laboratory OS desktop is the most privileged surface.
-Once someone has the desktop, they can usually reach the rest of the user-facing tools on the machine.Tools like VS Code, terminals, file browser, and Jupyter sit behind the strict desktop authentication system.
+Someone with desktop access can usually reach the other user-facing tools on the workstation.
+VS Code, terminals, the file browser, and Jupyter therefore use the same trusted remote-access boundary as the desktop.

 Data And Control